KairoiAI/An_Incomplete_History_of_Research_Ethics/Stories/CE 1652 Academia Naturae Curiosorum.md

 **Intro:**

-The world's first science institute is established in Schweinfurt, Germany.
+A highly specialised medical science institute is established in Schweinfurt, Germany.

 **Category:**